-To comprehensively characterize the feature differences within the reclassified Catalog 2 sample, we temporarily set aside the conventional repeater/non-repeater labels and instead perform a systematic comparison of the parameter distributions of FRBs belonging to the Repeater-like and Nonrepeater-like clusters.
-We adopt the Anderson-Darling (AD) test \citep{anderson1954test} to quantitatively assess the degree of statistical divergence between the two distributions.
-The AD test evaluates the null hypothesis that the two samples are drawn from the same parent population.
-A $p$-value smaller than 0.05 leads to rejection of the null hypothesis, indicating a statistically significant difference between the Repeater-like and Nonrepeater-like clusters.
-Figure~\ref{fig:figure5} presents the resulting distributions together with the corresponding AD test statistics.
-In particular, $p_{\mathrm{AD}} \leq 0.001$ indicates extremely significant differences across the examined parameters, while the normalized test statistic $s_{\mathrm{AD}}$ provides a direct measure of the strength of the distributional separation.
+To comprehensively characterize the parameter differences within the reclassified Catalog 2 sample, we temporarily set aside the repeater/nonrepeater labels and instead perform a systematic comparison of the parameter distributions of FRBs belonging to the repeater-like and nonrepeater-like clusters.
+We adopt the Anderson-Darling (AD) test \cite{anderson1954test} to quantitatively assess the statistical divergence between the two populations.
+The AD test evaluates the null hypothesis that the two samples are drawn from the same parent distribution.
+A $p$-value smaller than 0.05 leads to rejection of the null hypothesis, indicating a statistically significant difference between the repeater-like and nonrepeater-like clusters.
+Figure~\ref{fig:figure6} presents the resulting distributions together with the corresponding AD test statistics.
+In particular, $p_{\mathrm{AD}} \leq 0.001$ indicates significant differences across the examined parameters, while the normalized test statistic $s_{\mathrm{AD}}$ provides a direct measure of the strength of the distributional separation.

-As shown in Figure~\ref{fig:figure5}, a global comparison reveals that the Repeater-like cluster (red) and the Nonrepeater-like cluster (blue) exhibit statistically significant differences across all examined physical parameters ($p_{\mathrm{AD}} \leq 0.001$).
-The most pronounced separation arises from the spectral-morphology parameters $r$ ($s_{\mathrm{AD}} = 2047.55$) and $\gamma$ ($s_{\mathrm{AD}} = 1703.40$), whose exceptionally large normalized AD statistics indicate that spectral morphology plays a dominant role in driving the segregation observed in the high-dimensional feature space.
+As shown in Figure~\ref{fig:figure6}, a global statistical comparison reveals that the repeater-like cluster (red) and the nonrepeater-like cluster (blue) differ significantly across all examined physical parameters ($p_{\mathrm{AD}} \leq 0.001$).
+The most pronounced separation arises from the spectral morphology parameters $r$ ($s_{\mathrm{AD}} = 2059.40$) and $\gamma$ ($s_{\mathrm{AD}} = 1721.81$), whose exceptionally large normalized AD statistics indicate that spectral morphology plays a dominant role in driving the segregation observed in the high-dimensional feature space.

 A detailed statistical summary of these parameters is presented in Table~\ref{tab:tab1}.
 Given that the distributions of many physical parameters deviate from a Gaussian form, we adopt median values, with uncertainties estimated via bootstrap resampling, as a robust statistical measure to characterize and compare the two clusters.